fchmainy/awaf_tf_docs/2.import/README.md

 ## Goals

 You may already have multiple WAF policies protecting your applications and these WAF policies have evolved over the past months or years.
-It may be very complicated to do an extensive inventory of each policy, each entity and every attribute.
+If you have to re-create an existing WAF Policy from zero with every attributes, entities and exceptions it will be complicated to do such an extensive inventory of them and put it together into a new declaration.

 So the goal here is to **import** the current policy, which will be our current baseline.
 Every new change, addition of a Server Technology, parameter, attack signature... will be done through Terraform in addition or correction of this new baseline.

 ## Pre-requisites